 Conclusion

 The Challenger disaster remains a poignant reminder of the risks and sacrifices inherent in space exploration.
-The recovery of the crew compartment and the eventual identification of the remains of all seven astronauts brought a measure of closure to the families and the nation, even as it underscored the magnitude of the loss.
+Plus, the recovery of the crew compartment and the eventual identification of the remains of all seven astronauts brought a measure of closure to the families and the nation, even as it underscored the magnitude of the loss.
 The official report on the disaster provided a detailed account of the technical and organizational failures that led to the tragedy, prompting significant reforms to NASA's safety procedures and management structure.